-Beyond this scope and our evaluation criteria, we don't have preconceptions about what ideas you might send our way.
+Beyond the scope described here and our evaluation criteria, we don't have preconceptions about what ideas you might send our way.
 You don't need to contort your project to fit our goals: we want to hear what you really want to do.